-You can connect devices in the same device group directly to each other using Ethernet cables, without connecting them to a network switch.
+You can connect devices in the same device group directly to each other using Ethernet cables, without connecting them to a switching hub.
+A cross cable is required to connect between DME64N/24N units.

-A cross cable or straight cable can be used since the DME series supports Auto MDI/MDI-X. In this case, set Link Mode on both units to the same setting.
-Devices in different subnet (different network address) groups can be connected via a router or layer-3 compliant network switch.
+If one of the units is a DME Satellite then either a cross cable or straight cable can be used since the DME Satellite supports Auto MDI/MDI-X. In this case, set Link Mode on both units to the same setting.
+Devices in